cloudspace/play_framework_tutorial/README.md

 Controllers
 --------------------------------
 ### Saving and Updating
-Often in tutorials the methods save and update are used on models without much description being give.
+Often in tutorials the methods save and update are used on models without much description being given.
 These methods are almost identical, but misunderstanding them can lead to many issues.
 Save works as expected, saving the object to the database if none exists, or updating the existing object.
 Update differers in that it takes in an id parameter, sets the current object to have that id, and then calls save.

 Update allows you to basically take one object and save it's contents onto an object with another id.
 In most cases save is more than enough.

+One gotcha is that form data pulled from the request does not necessarily include the object id.
+If you don't check that exists and set it, calling save can create a duplicate of the object in the database.

 ### Parameters
 **Optional Parameters in routes**